QuantEcon/lecture-python.myst/lectures/util_rand_resp.md

 $$ (eq:util-rand-ten-a)

-If the correct  answer is "no," individual $i$ would volunteer the correct answer only if
+If the correct  answer is "no", individual $i$ would volunteer the correct answer only if

 $$
 U_i\left(\text{Pr}(A|\text{no}),\text{truth}\right)\geq U_i\left(\text{Pr}(A|\text{yes}),\text{lie}\right)